While there are many rowing machines to choose from, very few of them have the dynamic rowing movement.

 As rowing is a repetitive exercise, the higher concentration of load generated by rowing on a stationary machine puts more wear and tear on the body and is very different to the biomechainics of rowing a boat on the water.

 The dynamic movement of the DX significantly reduces the risk of injury by loading your body in a much safer and more natural way.

 On a dynamic machine, instead of moving your body mass back and forth, the dynamic frame of the machine which is substantially lighter than your body, moves instead.

 Therefore the initial loading absorbed by the lumbar spine during the drive phase is much lower, and your body does not have to be decelerated at the finish by the hip flexors or by the knees at the catch.

-The big advantage of the DX is how the reduced loading and rate of fatigue improves the ability for you to train safely, regularly and for longer distances.
+The big advantage of the DX is how the reduced loading and rate of fatigue preserves the body, improves the ability for you to train safely, regularly and for longer distances.
 Even if you only use a rowing machine for a short workout or warm up you will feel a significant difference and benefit.